kristate/krackinfo/README.md

 ## Unless a known patch has been applied, assume that all WPA2 enabled Wi-fi devices are vulnerable.

+## The Good
+* Should a vendor take responsibility, devices are for the most part updatable.

+## The Bad
+* Many devices do not have an easy way to apply updates.
+* A huge burden is placed on the consumer to keep their devices up to date
+  * It may not be easy to search for all updates to all devices.
+* The attack is works for both clients and access points
+  * Updating an access point does not keep clients protected!

+## The Ugly
+* Attacks against Android 6.0+ devices are very easy to accomplish.
+  * It is advised to disable Wi-Fi and only use 4G for the time being.
+* Updates may never come for many IoT devices.

 ## Attacks that can be made (できること)
 * Adversary can decrypt arbitrary packets.
   * This allows an adversary to obtain the TCP sequence numbers of a connection, and <a href="https://en.wikipedia.org/wiki/TCP_sequence_prediction_attack">hijack TCP connections</a>.